 Duty of the State upon Receiving a Notice.
 Upon receiving a copy of a notice, the State must notify any victim who has requested notification of postconviction proceedings.

-PROPOSED COMMENT
+COMMENT

 A Notice Requesting Post-Conviction Relief informs the trial court of a possible need to appoint an attorney for the defendant as provided in Rule 32.5.
 The Notice Requesting Post-Conviction Relief also assists the court in deciding whether to summarily dismiss the proceeding as untimely or precluded.

-CURRENT COMMENT TO RULE 32.4(b)(4)(C)
+COMMENT TO RULE 32.4(b)(4)(C)

 If a petition is filed while an appeal is pending, the appellate court, under Rule 31.3(b), may suspend the appeal until the petition is adjudicated.
 Any appeal from the decision on the petition will then be joined with the appeal from the judgment or sentence.
 See Rule 3l.4(b) (requiring consolidation unless good cause exists not to do so).
 Rule 32.5.
 Appointment of Counsel